Semimartingale decomposition of convex functions of continuous semimartingales by Brownian perturbation

 {\overline{\nabla}f(x)} {\overline{\nabla}f} [1]{Df(x)[#1]} {\overline{\nabla}f(x)\cdot y} {\overline{\nabla}f(x)\cdot} {\overline{\nabla}f_n(x)\cdot y} {\overline{\nabla}f_n(x)\cdot}

 In this note we prove that the local martingale part of a convex function $f$ of a $d$-dimensional semimartingale $X=M+A$ can be written in terms of an It\^{o} stochastic integral $\int H(X)dM$, where $H(x)$ is some particular measurable choice of subgradient $\sub$ of $f$ at $x$, and $M$ is the martingale part of $X$.
-This result was first proved by Bouleau in \cite{Bou81}.
+This result was first proved by Bouleau in \cite{Bouleau.81}.
 Here we present a new treatment of the problem.
-We first prove the result for $\widetilde{X}=X+\epsilon B$, $\epsilon>0$, where $B$ is a standard Brownian motion, and then pass to the limit as $\epsilon\rightarrow 0$, using results in \cite{Barlow.Protter.90} and \cite{CarlenProtter92}.
+We first prove the result for $\widetilde{X}=X+\epsilon B$, $\epsilon>0$, where $B$ is a standard Brownian motion, and then pass to the limit as $\epsilon\rightarrow 0$, using results in \cite{Barlow.Protter.90} and \cite{Carlen.Protter.92}.
+The former paper concerns convergence of semimartingale decompositions of semimartingales, while the latter studies a special case of converging convex functions of semimartingales.

-{ {\bf 1 Introduction}}
+\section{Introduction}

 Consider a general convex function $f:\mathbb{R}^d\rightarrow \mathbb{R}$, not necessarily everywhere differentiable.
-Every differentiable point $x\in \mathbb{R}^d$ has a unique tangential hyperplane, while at non-differentiable points there will be a whole variety of different supporting hyperplanes.
-For a continuous semimartingale $X$ with decomposition $X=M+A$ we prove that the (local) martingale part of $f(X)$ can be expressed in terms of a stochastic integral of a measurable selection of subgradient $\subo(X)$ against $M$.
+Every differentiable point $x\in\mathbb{R}^d$ has a unique tangential hyperplane, while at non-differentiable points there is a whole set of supporting hyperplanes.
+For a continuous semimartingale $X$ with decomposition $X=M+A$ we prove that the (local) martingale part of $f(X)$ can be expressed in terms of a stochastic integral of a measurable selection of a subgradient $\subo(X)$ against $M$.
 For piecewise linear 1-dimensional convex functions this follows from the Meyer-Tanaka formula.
-In particular for $f(x)=\vert x\vert$ we have $\sub=\hbox{sgn}(x)$, where $\hbox{sgn}(x)=-1$ if $x\leq 0$ and 1 otherwise, which is just the left hand side derivative.
+For example, for $f(x)=\vert x\vert$ we have $\sub=\hbox{sgn}(x)$, where $\hbox{sgn}(x)=-1$ if $x\leq 0$ and 1 otherwise.
 So at the origin, which is the only point where derivative is not defined, we can take the supporting line to be $y=-x$.
+Moreover, since Brownian motion spends zero time in Lebesgue-null sets, we can in fact choose $\overline{\nabla}f(0)$ to be any number in the interval $[-1,+1]$ (corresponding to the possible slopes of supporting lines at 0).

 The main result of this note is the following